dhan-oss/DhanHQ-py/README.md

 The official Python client for communicating with the [Dhan API](https://api.dhan.co)

 DhanHQ-py Rest API is used to automate investing and trading.
-Order execution in real time, Portfolio management, Check positions, holdings, funds and more with the simple HTTP API collection.
+Order execution in real time, Portfolio management, Check positions, holdings, funds and more with the simple API collection.

 [Dhan](https://dhan.co) (c) 2022.
 Licensed under the Apache License 2.0